 - The liver is capable of oxidizing one 1 oz. drink of 80 proof liquor every hour.

-If you have any questions about Bartending Tips or wish to register classes, please contact the Maryland Bartending Academy by calling 410-787-0020 or visit MarylandBartending.com today!
+If you have any questions about Bartending Tips & Tricks or wish to register for an upcoming class, please contact the Maryland Bartending Academy by calling 410-787-0020 or visit MarylandBartending.com today!